stephane-vanraes/renderless-svelte/docs/TabControl.md

 - _title_ the text to be displayed
 - _active_ flag indicating if this is the active tab
+- _disabled_ flag indicating the field is disabled
-_ _select_ a function allowing this tab to be selected
+- _select_ a function allowing this tab to be selected

 ```html
 <script>